 - How to Check That Your Business Has Been Verified

 Why Should Your Business Be Verified?

-Creating a Google My Business listing is important for local SEO, but having the ability to control the information offered is paramount to ensuring customers can find you in local search results.
+Creating a Google Business Profile listing is important for local SEO, but having the ability to control the information offered is paramount to ensuring customers can find you in local search results.
 Here are some of the biggest reasons why you should be double-checking that your business has been verified on Google.

 You Can Manage Your Business Information

 How do you expect to control the information Google displays in search results if you don’t verify that you’re the person in control of the listing?
 By verifying your listing, it tells Google that your business is real, which allows you to then manage your business information.